algorandfoundation/specs/dev/ledger.md

 - An immutable "local state schema" (`LocalStateSchema`), which sets a limit on the size of a [TEAL Key/Value Store][TEAL Key/Value Stores] that this application will allocate in the account data of an account that has opted in (see ["State Schemas"][State Schemas]).
 This field is encoded with msgpack field `lsch`.

-- The "global state" (`GlobalState`) associated with this application.
+- The "global state" (`GlobalState`) associated with this application, stored as a [TEAL Key/Value Store][TEAL Key/Value Stores].
 This field is encoded with msgpack field `gs`.

 Parameters for applications created by an account are stored in a map in the account state, indexed by the application ID.
 This map is encoded as msgpack field `appp`.